 Myth 2 — Retired life shouldn't mean becoming a retiring individual

 The idea of flexible retiring is becoming more common, with many of us not feeling ready to retire and wanting to keep busy doing the things we love, there’s no reason to stop working.
 If you’re passionate about a cause or simply want to keep your hands working then you can and should.
-Many of our residents continue working while knowing that they can come home to the luxury of an Inspired property — for example, one of our residents continues to develop his woodturning hobby and sharing his craft by teaching at local schools.
+Many of our residents continue working while knowing that they can come home to the comfort of an Inspired property — for example, one of our residents continues to develop his woodturning hobby and sharing his craft by teaching at local schools.

 In a recent Guardian series on retirement, the newspaper interviewed Roger Hall, who at 71 years of age set up and runs the charity Porlock Futures, helping others aged over 65 in the area, showing that volunteering can play a big part in later life.